JonathanZheng/Runner-Game/README.md

 # A Beginner Game
 A typical 2d runner game with pygame :)

-if you're interested, do check out https://github.com/JonathanZheng/Flappy-Bird
+if you're interested, do check out https://github.com/JonathanZheng/Flappy-Bird too!